camunda/camunda-platform/README.md

 :warning: **Docker Compose is only recommended for local development.** :warning:

-We recommend using [SaaS](https://camunda.com/get-started/) or [Helm/Kubernetes](https://docs.camunda.io/docs/next/self-managed/platform-deployment/helm-kubernetes/overview/) for development.
+We recommend using [SaaS](https://camunda.com/get-started/) or [Helm/Kubernetes](https://docs.camunda.io/docs/self-managed/setup/overview/) for development.

-For more information about Self-Managed, including additional [development installation options](https://docs.camunda.io/docs/next/self-managed/platform-deployment/overview/#development), see our [documentation](https://docs.camunda.io/docs/next/self-managed/about-self-managed/).
+For more information, check Camunda 8 Self-Managed official [documentation](https://docs.camunda.io/docs/self-managed/about-self-managed/).

-For production setups we recommend using [Helm charts](https://docs.camunda.io/docs/self-managed/platform-deployment/kubernetes-helm/) which can be found at [helm.camunda.io](https://helm.camunda.io/).
+For production setups we recommend using [Helm charts](https://docs.camunda.io/docs/self-managed/setup/install/) which can be found at [helm.camunda.io](https://helm.camunda.io/).

 ## Links to additional Camunda Platform 8 repos and assets